Tencent/omi/README.md

   })
 ```

-You can also use useSelf, useSelf only updates itself.
-When using useSelf, the corresponding attributes are accessed through. usingSelf in JSX.
+You can also use `useSelf`, `useSelf` only updates itself.
+When using `useSelf`, the corresponding attributes are accessed through. `usingSelf` in JSX.

 Path is also supported: